 (white solid or white-on-white) 8 – 3 1⁄2” squares 55006 (Go Die)

 Step 1: Picture 1 below shows your cut pieces.
-Take your eight 3 1⁄2” small squares and mark 4 of them corner to corner as shown in picture 2.
+Using four of the 3 1⁄2” small squares, mark them corner to corner as shown in picture 2.
 If you feel confident, you do not have to mark.
 Place each on the bottom left edge of 4 background squares (picture 3).
 Sew them (picture 4).
 Trim them at 1⁄4” (picture 5).
 Press back (picture 6).

 Step 2: Repeat with the other 4 small squares.
 See pictures below.
 You will end with 4 squares with star points.

-Step 4: Final step is to turn top row down and sew row horizontally.
-Turn bottom row up second and sew it horizontally.
-Press it open (see last picture).
+Step 4: Press it open (see last picture).
 Your finished block should measure 12 1⁄2”.